Kapitan Moy Residence

-Kapitan Moy Building, situated in Marikina, Metro Manila, the Philippines, is the 200-year-old house of Don Laureano Guevarra (July 4, 1851 – December 30, 1891), known as the founder of the Marikina shoe industry.
+Kapitan Moy Building, also known as Cultural Center of Marikina situated in Marikina, Metro Manila, the Philippines, is the 200-year-old house of Don Laureano Guevarra (July 4, 1851 – December 30, 1891), known as the founder of the Marikina shoe industry.
 Also known as Kapitan Moy, he served as capitan municipal in the former municipality.
 A historical marker honoring him as the "Pioneer of the Shoe-making Industry in Marikina" was installed at his birthplace in 1970.
 Presently, there are two restaurants found in the ground floor of the Kapitan Moy Building and these are Café Kapitan Restaurant and Kusina ni Kambal.
 At the Café Kapitan Restaurant is an old well which serves as a décor and a wishing well to customers.

 History

 Don Laureano "Kapitan Moy" Guevara

 Guevara was the fifth child of businessman Jose Emiterio Guevara of Quiapo, Manila and Timotea Mariquita Andres.
 His father established the shop named La Industrial in Escolta, Manila—a bazaar, printing prist lithography shop, and firearms dealer rolled into one.
 The business sustained the Guevara family well enough that his parents were able to send his brother Remigio to study in Paris, France.